-In rural parts of Thailand, Malaysia, Indonesia, Myanmar (Burma), and Vietnam, farmers and laborers traditionally worked long, hard days and needed something to help them keep going.
+Long before you could buy kratom in the U.S., In rural parts of Thailand, Malaysia, Indonesia, Myanmar (Burma), and Vietnam, farmers and laborers traditionally worked long, hard days and needed something to help them keep going.
 Kratom leaves provided the perfect solution.
 A native plant to the region, kratom leaves were easily accessible.
 When chewed, the bioactive components of the leaves provided a stimulating effect that helped workers to fight fatigue—somewhat similar to the way we use coffee to get us going in the morning.

 The Mitragyna speciosa leaf also had another benefit for laborers: being a natural analgesic, it helped to keep physical aches and pains at bay while work was being completed.
 Traditional “kratom eaters” chewed anywhere between one and three leaves at once, and repeat as needed throughout the day.

 For centuries, kratom was used in socio-religious ceremonies.
 It has also been used medicinally since at least the nineteenth century to self-treat diarrhea, diabetes, fever, and pain; in Malaya, it is traditionally used as a wound poultice.